-An individual would be allowed to refuse payment in rupiah, if:
+An individual would be allowed to refuse payment in Rupiah, if:

-- the transaction is exempted from the requirement to use rupiah (as stated in paragraph 1.2 above), provided that the payment or the fulfilment of the obligation in foreign currency has been agreed to in writing; - the transaction relates to a strategic infrastructure project (as determined by a statement from the authorised ministry/ institution), provided that payment or the fulfilment of the obligation in foreign currency has been agreed to in writing and approval is obtained from Bank Indonesia; and - there is doubt as to the authenticity of the rupiah, if received in the form of cash.
+- the transaction is exempted from the requirement to use Rupiah (as stated in paragraph 1.2 above), provided that the payment or the fulfilment of the obligation in foreign currency has been agreed to in writing; - the transaction relates to a strategic infrastructure project (as determined by a statement from the authorised ministry/institution), provided that payment or the fulfilment of the obligation in foreign currency has been agreed to in writing and approval is obtained from Bank Indonesia.
+It is understood that Bank Indonesia will grant its approval on a case by case basis following an assessment of the project.
+The approval may be granted only for the development phase of the project and a further approval may be required once the project is selling its products and/or services.
+It remains unclear following the issuance of the BI Circular whether this exemption applies only to those projects carried out through a public private partnership or also to private infrastructure projects; and